ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 ## IBM Cloud File Share Mount Helper utility
 {: #fs-mount-helper-utility}

 Mount Helper is an open source automation tool that configures and establishes secure IPsec communication between customer virtual server instance and the file share.
-It ensures that the communication between the virtual server instance and zonal file share service is encrypted.
+It ensures that the communication between the virtual server instance and the zonal file share service is encrypted.

 The utility uses strongSwan and [`swanctl`](https://docs.strongswan.org/docs/5.9/swanctl/swanctl.html) to configure IPsec on the virtual server instance with Linux OS.
 The utility is supported on the following distributions: